 So if a recyclable isn’t reborn as the original item, where does it go?
-I found out most recyclable items are recycled down, so your water bottle may turn into a fabric or material for a park bench.
+I found out most recyclable items are recycled down (or “downcycled”).
+That means your water bottle may turn into a synthetic fabric or material for a park bench.

 But can that park bench be recycled?
 Can my “recycled” notebook be re-recycled?
-Just how many times can that thing be recycled?
+Just how many times can that material be recycled?

 Plastic: Once or twice

 Your soda cans can be recycled an unlimited number of times.
 Yes, you read that right: infinite.
 Aluminum cans are the most valuable recycled item in the United States and have the highest return rate from the time the can is dropped off at a recycling center or picked up by your garbage man.
-Next time you’re thirsty, I highly suggest you grab a cold cruiser in a can — you’ll help the environment and make a little money while you’re at it!
+Next time you’re thirsty, I highly suggest you grab a cold drink in a can, not a plastic bottle.
+Just be sure to pop it in the recycling bin when you’re done!

 Paper: 5 to 7

 Paper is almost as tricky as plastic.
-Paper is made up of long fibers, so every time it is recycled, those fibers will be shortened, making it harder to be recycled the next time.
+It’s made up of long fibers, so every time paper is recycled, those fibers will be shortened, making it harder to be recycled the next time.

 The average number of times your printer paper can be recycled is about five to seven times.
 After that, the fibers will become too short and can’t be made into copier paper anymore.
-From that point, it can be made into more of a paper paste and can be used for things like newspaper or egg cartons.
+At that point, the short fibers can be used to make things like newsprint or egg cartons.

 If you want to get an idea of how it works, try recycling your own paper into new paper!

 Last but definitely not least is glass.
 So am I harming the environment by using glass as my container of choice?
 Absolutely not!
 Glass, like metal, can be recycled an unlimited number of times.
-Because glass is harder to create from scratch, it is actually more cost-effective to reuse and recycle glass, making it the best item to buy at the store.
+Also, it is more cost-effective to reuse and recycle glass than to create from scratch,

 All in all, you’re a superhero if you recycle in the first place, especially if you live somewhere without a government-funded program.
-But now that I know metals and glass are the best way to go, I will always choose them first — regardless of access to recycling facilities.
-Comment below if you’re on this adventure with me and let me know how recycling is in your area!
+But now that I know metals and glass containers are the best way to go, I will always choose them first — regardless of access to recycling facilities.